Trading Partner Portal: South Africa

 Foreign Direct Investment

-According to the most recent figures in 2017, South Africa invested $4 billion into the United States economy.
-In 2017, the United States invested $7.3 billion into South Africa (Bureau of Economic Analysis).
-South African FDI in the US contributed to 7,000 jobs.
+According to the most recent figures in 2021, South Africa invested $5.3 billion into the United States economy.
+In 2021, the United States invested $7.5 billion into South Africa (Bureau of Economic Analysis).
+In 2020, South African FDI in the US contributed to 7,000 jobs.
 The value of U.S. goods exports by majority South African-owned firms operating in the U.S. was $389 billion.
-The top industry sectors for SOuth African FDI were: software and IT services, chemicals, communications, coal oil and natural gas, consumer products, and financial services.
+The top industry sectors for South African FDI were: software and IT services, food and beverages, paper and packaging, communications, chemicals, and financial services.
 Select USA

 Information Provided by the South African Consulate General in Los Angeles